TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 **Figure 2-1**: The MVVM pattern

-In addition to understanding the responsibilities of each components, it\'s also important to understand how they interact with each other.
+In addition to understanding the responsibilities of each components, it's also important to understand how they interact with each other.
 At a high level, the view \"knows about\" the view model, and the view model \"knows about\" the model, but the model is unaware of the view model, and the view model is unaware of the view.
 Therefore, the view